qhuyduong/AMDMicrophone/README.md

 * Other CPU variants than Renoir, such as Raven/Raven2/Fire Flight/Van Gogh/Yellow Carp.
 Please open issues if you want support for these devices.

 ## Prerequisites
-### Disable SIP
-This kext relies on `com.apple.iokit.IOAudioFamily`, which somehow is loaded very late in the boot process, so I cannot use this with OpenCore.
-At the moment the only way to install this kext is to place it under `/Library/Extensions/`, which requires SIP to be disabled.
-I may find a solution for this in the future.

 ### Check if your laptop is equipped with an ACP-based microphone
 #### Windows
 Make sure you have a working Microphone Array device.